 “Reading outside of the canon is something I strongly believe in, and this workshop was great at fostering that practice.
 Ted also ‘line-reads’ amazingly in his weekly notes—something that is invaluable for the writer, that is, to be reading someone else’s reading.” – Jennifer Soong, author of Suede Mantis/Soft Rage (Black Sun Lit 2022), Near, At (Futurepoem 2019)

 “I had a great experience in the workshop.
 I found the social environment to be kind and generative, and [Ted’s] facilitation gave the time we spent workshopping poetry necessary structure while still allowing for that process to be a fully developed group endeavor.
-I also felt the workshopping was decidedly not meritocratic, and that there was earnest and genuine engagement across various levels of training, approaches, and styles.” – Nora Treatbaby, author of Our Air (forthcoming from Nightboat Books) and Hope is Weird (Other Weapons 2020)
+I also felt the workshopping was decidedly not meritocratic, and that there was earnest and genuine engagement across various levels of training, approaches, and styles.” – Nora Treatbaby, author of Our Air (Nightboat Books) and Hope is Weird (Other Weapons 2020)

 “I found the writing prompts incredibly helpful and instructive…That and just the earnest, dedicated readership of both [Ted] and other participants.” -Blanche Brown, author of Consider the Oyster (New Michigan Press 2020)